CallumBoase/Plasmic-code-components-v2/README.md

 You can start editing your project in Plasmic Studio.
 The page auto-updates as you edit the project.

-## Supabase code components

-This repo, currently being developed by Callum Boase, extends the basic plasmic starter repo (next.js bootstrapped with create-plasmic-app) by adding code components for interacting with Supabase via it's API.

-My current plan is to try to use Supabase Auth without plasmic auth

-I'm working on this on my own, and am open to collaborating with our devs.

 ## What this repo contains so far